wso2/k8s-api-operator/README.md

 ##### Deploying APIM in  K8S Cluster

-Kubernetes artifacts to deploy APIM and APIM analytics deployment are shipped with the this distribution.
+Kubernetes artifacts to deploy APIM and APIM analytics deployment are shipped with this distribution.

-Navigate to wso2am-k8s-crds/apim-operator/apim-deployment/
+Navigate to wso2am-k8s-crds/

 - Deploy API Manager in Kubernetes Cluster